Veggie & Feta Fritters - Wasted Recipe

 If you haven't tried veggie fritters you haven't lived.
-Or at least you've never had so many courgettes or squashes hanging around that you're wondering if it's ok to keep them in the bathroom.
-If you have suddenly found yourself with a glut or just don't know what to do with the stuff in your veg box delivery this recipe is for you!
+If you have suddenly found yourself with a glut of squash or courgette - or just don't know what to do with the stuff in your veg box then this recipe is for you!
 And it is REALLY simple.

 Enough for four/ five as a starter/ 2/3 as a main.

-Courgettes/ Squash/ Carrot - equivalent of two regular size courgettes/ one almost marrow sized because you forgot about it and left it growning.
+Courgettes/ Squash/ Carrot - equivalent of two regular size courgettes

-Flour - we use gram flour to keep gluten down, plain flour works too and self raising makes them pleasantly puffy and works in an emergency!
+Flour - we use gram flour to keep gluten down, plain flour works too and self raising makes them pleasantly puffy.

-Eggs - two medium (you can just miss out the eggs and add a bit of water and extra flour - gram seems to work best if you are making without eggs)
+Eggs - two medium (you can just miss out the eggs and add a bit of water and extra flour - gram works best if you are making without eggs)

-Feta, crumbled - I would use half a pack to two courgettes but it can take more.
+Feta, crumbled - I would use half a pack to but it can take more.

 Diced onion/ chopped spring onion/ fermented cabbage or sauerkraut (gives it a nice 'bite' and a bit of zing)